Extracting Database Access-Control Policies From Web Applications: Acknowledgments

 In concolic execution~\cite{DBLP:conf/pldi/GodefroidKS05,DBLP:conf/sigsoft/SenMA05}, a program is executed repeatedly using concrete inputs that have symbolic variables attached.
 As the program runs, its state is tracked both concretely and symbolically.
 When the program branches on a symbolic condition, the condition and its outcome are recorded.
 This produces a conjunction of constraints---the \emph{path conditions}---that led execution down a path.
 The conjuncts are then negated using a solver to generate new inputs (up to a bound) that will steer execution down other paths.

 We chose concolic execution because it offers a ``pay-as-you-go'' model for symbolic tracking: We selectively instrument the operations that might appear in the query-issuing core, and the rest will simply execute concretely by default.
-This strategy not only reduces our instrumentation effort, but also mitigates path explosion---a branch on an uninstrumented condition will not cause a new path to be explored.
+This strategy reduces not only our instrumentation effort, but also the number of paths explored---a branch on an uninstrumented condition will not lead to a new path.

-Concolic execution has the additional benefit (like symbolic execution) of having ``no false positives'': Each path explored comes with a concrete input, which the user can use to recreate the run that led to a query being issued~(\Cref{sec:implementation:tool}).
+Note that if an application's query-issuing core is \emph{not simple}---so it contains uninstrumented operations---then \name may miss certain queries or conditions, leading to a policy that is either broader or tighter than ideal.
+We discuss this case, with examples and mitigations, in \Cref{sec:concolic:not-simple}.